Solvay Board of Directors

 The audit committee assists the board in its responsibility of monitoring the management of Solvay and the Solvay Group as a whole.

-The committee hears reports from Chief Financial Officer Karim Hajjar, the head of group internal audit and an external auditor, Deloitte (represented by Michel Denayer).
+The committee hears reports from Chief Financial Officer Alexandre Blum, the head of group internal audit and an external auditor, EY.
 It also examines the quarterly report from the group general counsel on significant ongoing legal disputes and reports on tax and intellectual property disputes.

 It meets alone with the auditor in charge of the external audit whenever deemed useful.

-The chairman of the executive committee and chief executive officer, Ilham Kadri, and all other board members are invited, once per year, to discuss major risks to which the Group is exposed
+The chairman of the executive committee and chief executive officer, Philippe Kehren, and all other board members are invited, once per year, to discuss major risks to which the Group is exposed.

 The finance committee’s role is to give an opinion on financial matters such as interim and final dividend amounts, the levels, conditions and currencies of indebtedness, monitoring the credit strength of the group’s balance sheet, hedging foreign exchange and risks, the hedging policy for long-term incentive plans, content for financial communications, and financing major investments.

-The compensation committee fulfills the duties imposed by Article 526 quarter section 5 of the Companies Code.
+The compensation committee fulfills the duties imposed by Article 7:100, §5 of the Belgian Code on Companies and Associations (BCCA).
 It advises the board of directors on:

 • The company’s compensation policy and principles;